 Dwight Hall at Yale administers several academic-year opportunities, such as Dwight Hall Urban Fellows, New Haven Interns, Public School Interns, and Community Mental Health Fellows.
 These programs are designed for Yale undergraduates to have intensive experiences learning from New Haven community partners.

-New in the fall of 2020, Dwight Hall at Yale is adding the Dwight Hall Community Response Fellows.
+In the fall of 2020, Dwight Hall at Yale added the Dwight Hall Community Response Fellows.
 This program is designed to support students who are already active within the social sector and the communities they serve by providing a financial incentive, a cohort of peers, and professional platforms for reflection, communication, and personal development.
 After a successful pilot year, Dwight Hall is continuing the program in the fall of 2021.

 Students will submit an application detailing a semester-long activity designed in collaboration with a community partner.
 Funding is limited and selection follows the criteria and preferences listed below.